xDocka15/DE2_Projekt/README.md

 ### Team members

 * Tomáš Dočkal (responsible for Code for Menu and Timer fucstions)
-* Tran Minh Hieu (responsible for Code for Menu, Timer and Ttopwatch functions)
+* Tran Minh Hieu (responsible for Code for Menu, Timer and Stopwatch functions)

 ## Hardware description